-The System Engineering Plan and/or Systems Engineering Master Plan (SEMP) should include target levels of manufacturing maturity, both entry and exit levels, appropriate to the development phase.
-Similarly, from an industry standpoint, contracts to their supply chain should include requirements for assessments of manufacturing risk, maturity, and quality in those contracts.
+The System Engineering Plan should include target levels of manufacturing maturity, both entry and exit levels, appropriate to the development phase.
+Similarly, from an industry standpoint, contracts to their supply chain should include flow-down clause requirements for assessments of manufacturing risk, maturity, and quality in those contracts.

-Note: Major Defense Acquisition Programs (MDAPs) are required, by statute, to categorize the degree of technical and manufacturing risk.
-(Public Law 114-328).
+Note: Major Defense Acquisition Programs (MDAP) are required, by statute, to categorize the degree of technical and manufacturing risk under Public Law 114-328.